Insights

 Why spreadsheets stop working

 You can get surprisingly far with spreadsheets, shared folders, and good intentions.
 You cannot stay there for long if AI adoption is expanding across teams and vendors.
+I've seen this pattern repeatedly in 2025: organizations that built early governance on shared documents hit a wall around their second or third regulatory or customer review, when the manual reconciliation work grows faster than the team can absorb.

 The problem is not just scale.
 It is trust.
 Once evidence is manually assembled from disconnected systems, every review becomes a reconciliation exercise.
 Teams argue about versions, ownership, approval status, and whether the documentation reflects current usage.
 By the time the packet is ready, it is already aging.